raquo/Airstream/README.md

 ##### Reading Values from a Var

-You can get the Var's current value using `now` and `tryNow`. `now` throws if the current value is an error.
+You can get the Var's current value using `now()` and `tryNow()`.
+Similar to `update`, `now` throws if the current value is an error.
 Var also exposes a `signal` of its values.

-The Var follows **strict** (not lazy) execution – it will update its current value as instructed even if its signal has no observers.
+Var follows **strict** (not lazy) execution – it will update its current value as instructed even if its signal has no observers.
 Unlike most other signals, the Var's signal is also strict – its current value matches the Var's current value at all times regardless of whether it has observers.
-Of course, any observables that depend on the Var's signal are still lazy as usual.
+Of course, any downstream observables that depend on the Var's signal are still lazy as usual.

 Being a `StrictSignal`, the signal also exposes `now` and `tryNow` methods, so if you need to provide your code with read-only access to a Var, sharing its signal only is the way to go.